Big ideas guide our directions and help us change the world for the better.

 The philosopher Alfred North Whitehead wrote: “Every entity is only to be understood in terms of the way in which it is interwoven with the rest of the Universe.”

 This basic orientation includes what Pope Francis calls “integral ecology,” the philosophical theologian John B. Cobb, Jr. names “ecological civilization,” and many define more simply as an integrated view of Earth and justice.
-It extends from ecological flourishing to human rights and fulfillment.

 Our founding conference, held June 4-7, 2015 on the campus of Pomona College in Claremont, California, was titled “Seizing an Alternative” and attracted some 1,600 people.
 Cobb, founding board chair of Pando Populus, was intellectual architect.

 The conference was organized around the idea that there is an alternative to modern industrial life, and that in order to avoid catastrophic conditions we must seize an alternative way of thinking and living.
 That “alternative” is an ecological worldview.

 For many years, pockets of activity have organized to reduce climate change, save endangered species, curb poverty, cap the influence of financial markets, bring about democratic accountability, reduce militarism, and so on.

 What is missing is a new paradigm that integrates these various concerns and activities and sets them in the context of a broader vision.